thomasabishop/eolas/Electronics/Transistors.md

 With the basic element of the transistor established, we can combine transistors to create logic gates.
 A logic gate is a combination/sequence of transistors where the logical function is represented by the characteristic input and output voltages.

-For example to create an AND gate we would have two voltage inputs going into two transistors that are connected in sequence.
+For example to create an [AND](/Hardware/Logic_Gates/And_gate.md) gate we would have two voltage inputs going into two transistors that are connected in sequence.
 The two transistors create a continuous line going from the collector of one to the emitter of the other.
-If either voltage input is low then the voltage of the combined line is low and there is no current flowing, and vice versa for the "on" state:
+If either voltage input is low then the voltage of the combined line is low (equivalent to the circuit being broken) and there is no current flowing.

 ![](/img/and-transistor.png)

+Below, an [OR](/Hardware/Logic_Gates/Or_gate.md) has been constructed with transistors.
+If a voltage is applied to the base of either transistor, the current reaches the V-out terminal.

 ![](/img/or-transistor.svg)